BenjaminKellerDev/cs260-FamilyMemoryBox/notes.md

 ## Startup Deliverable
 Had a hard time debugging my first endpoint.
 Eventually I remembered that the order of the service code matters so I had to move the port listen to the bottom and then my breakpoints finally were getting hit via a manual inspect element api call.
 Then, I was confused why the front end was getting a server error.
 Because of my many years self-hosting minecraft servers, I quickly realized it was a port error.
 Eventually after going back and rereading the documentation, I realized the purpose of vite.config.js was meant to be the proxy for the devolvement environment.
 It was a good reminder that I need to make sure I understand everything I copy, paste into my code, including the instructions on the course website.

+## DB Deliverable
+Went way easier than I expected.
+There were a few times where a function returned a promise instead of a value, but debugging really helped with that.
+I'm still not sure how much database logic (like checking for preexisting users with the same name) to put int index.js or database.js, but for the most part, I kept database.js to one line.